grandeemir/CCNA-Study-Notes/README.md

 License

 Distributed under the MIT License.
 See LICENSE for more information.
-[You might want to add a simple license file]